mindspore-lab/mindone/examples/stable_diffusion_xl/docs/preparation.md

 ## Dataset Preparation for Fine-Tuning (Optional)

-Please also refer to doc of a specific finetune method for data preparation.
+Please also refer to docs of specific finetune methods for data preparation.

 ### General text-image datasets